carbon-design-system/carbon-website-archive/src/content/getting-started/designers/designers.md

 The design kit is available to the public through GitHub and [internally to IBMers through Box Drive.](#synchronize-via-box-drive) The kit can be used directly in the Sketch application or loaded as a Sketch library source.

-### Why Sketch?

-<p><a href="https://www.sketchapp.com/" target=blank>Sketch</a> is rapidly becoming the industry-standard software for UI design on Mac and is recommended by the IBM Design System team.
-Sketch is relatively affordable to license, and offers a 30-day free trial for new users.
-There are also plenty of free tutorials available online.</p>

 ### Releases